Week of

 your Labels

-fiber, sugar and nutrients leads to a sometimes swirling mix of
+sugar and nutrients leads to a sometimes swirling

-of the foods they eat.
-Nutrition labels can help guide them toward
+foods they eat.
+Nutrition labels can help guide

 Reducing